Note

 Important

-If there are no IP and virtual network rules, all the traffic flows into the namespace even if you set the defaultAction to deny.
-The namespace can be accessed over the public internet (using the access key).
-Specify at least one IP rule or virtual network rule for the namespace to allow traffic only from the specified IP addresses or subnet of a virtual network.
+If you don't add any IP or virtual network rules, all traffic flows into the namespace even if you set the defaultAction to deny.
+Users can access the namespace over the public internet (by using the access key).
+To allow traffic only from the specified IP addresses or subnet of a virtual network, specify at least one IP rule or virtual network rule for the namespace.

 Use az eventhubs namespace network-rule-set add, list, update, and remove commands to manage IP firewall rules for an Event Hubs namespace.